 Ease of use

-The main reason Space Cloud was born was to simplify the app / web development process.
-Right from making simple CURD operations to syncing data reliably in a distributed environment, everything must be as simple as a function call.
-This is the prime reason we chose to have a consistent API across all the databases / technologies we support.
+The main reason Space Cloud was born was to simplify the app/web development process.
+Right from making simple CRUD operations to syncing data reliably in a distributed environment, everything must be as simple as a function call.
+This is the prime reason we chose to have a consistent API across all the databases/technologies we support.

 The idea of exposing your database over a public API doesn't sound like a good one.
 But to make sure we can do it in a secure manner, we have added a powerful yet flexible feature called

 security rules.
 These